sooopic/system-analysis/content/en/docs/Task_2/_index.md

 There are two systems.
 Name all the ways to integrate these systems.
 {{% /pageinfo %}}

-The main types are:
+The main types of two systems integration are:

 * **Request-responce (or point-to-point)**
 * **Async interaction**
 * **External storage**
 * **System level integration**

-These are not the only ways to integrate two systems, but these ones are widespread.
+These ways are not the only ones, but these are widespread the most.

 ### Request-responce (or point-to-point)